puppetlabs/device_manager/README.md

 Data type: String

-Specifies the type of the device.
+Specifies the type of the device to be specified in `device.conf`.

 ### url

 Data type: String

-Specifies the URL used to configure the device.
+Specifies the URL used to configure the device to be specified in `device.conf`.

 ### debug